nhussein11/web3-infura/README.md

 ### What's next? :100:

 If I have more time, I will add more features to this project.
-My idea is to use the CLI to get information not only about the Ethereum blockchain but also about other blockchains available on Infura, that's why I separated the project into different modules, so it will be easier to add more features.
-For example, I want to add a module that will allow me to get information about the Near blockchain, so I will create a new module called `near` and I will add the necessary code to get information about the Near blockchain there.
+My idea is to use the CLI to get information not only about the Ethereum blockchain but also about other blockchains available on Infura, that's why I separated the project into different modules, so it will be easier to add more features tn the future hypothetically.
+For instance, if I want to add a module that to get information about NEAR blockchain, probably I will create a new module called `near` and there I would add the necessary code to get the desired data.

-Having that in mind, **_if you want to contribute to this project, you are more than welcome_**.
-You can add more features to the CLI or you can suggest some ideas for new features.
+Having that in mind, **_if you want to contribute to this project, obviously you are more than welcome_**.
+Feel free to add more features to the CLI or suggest some ideas for new features.

 ## How to run :runner: